 - Garnered media coverage globally with more than 3000 articles, including by Vogue, WWD and NY Times among other top-tier press

 Emmanuelle wanted to break from the stereotypes that label veganism as divisive and lead positive change through conscious creativity.

 “All life is interconnected.
 Animal exploitation and the current ecological disaster is directly linked to the health and economic crisis humanity is experiencing,” Emmanuelle says.
 “Let’s create new awareness and change behavior long-term.
 We need to rethink the way we consume, what we consume, and how to sync sustainability with ethics.”

-Her cruelty-free, inclusive lifestyle led her to Bank of the West.
+Her cruelty-free, inclusive lifestyle led her to switch her bank to Bank of the West.